tjibbevanderlaan/multiroom-librespot-marantz/README.md

 ## Hardware Setup

 Below is an overview of the hardware used and how they connect:
-1. Marantz Amplifier – The classic stereo amplifier that accepts RC5 IR or direct signals.
+1. Marantz Amplifier – The classic stereo amplifier that accepts RC5 over a RCA input (remote control in).
 2. NodeMCU (ESP8266 or ESP32) – Flashed with ESPHome firmware using the marantz_remote.yaml file.
-3. RC5 Circuit – A small circuit that includes a diode (IR LED, or in some setups a dedicated circuit) that transmits RC5 signals from the NodeMCU to the Marantz amplifier via the remote control input port.
+3. RC5 Circuit – A small circuit that includes a diode that transmits RC5 signals from the NodeMCU to the Marantz amplifier via the remote control input port.
+Diode prevents that current is flowing the other way around.
 4. Linux Machine – Runs Docker for the Librespot + Snapserver “Server” container.
 Also runs Snapclient to receive audio from Snapserver.
 The audio output goes to a USB DAC or onboard sound, which feeds into the Marantz amplifier.

 ### Physical Connections
 1. Linux Machine ↔ (USB) ↔ USB DAC → (RCA cable) → Marantz Amp
-2. NodeMCU → (GPIO pin driving RC circuit) → (RCA cable) → Marantz Amp
+2. NodeMCU → (GPIO pin with diode) → (RCA cable) → Marantz Amp

-You can also have the NodeMCU send IR signals directly if your Marantz is in view of an IR LED.
-If your amplifier has a rear RC5 terminal, you can wire it directly (with a suitable resistor/diode).

 ## Usage Instructions
 ### Build and Run the Server